 After taking a few minutes to reflect, now you move into action-mode inside of yourself.
 Look for some kind of ‘aha’ moment that would make you feel differently about yourself.
 And here’s a secret – it will only do the trick if it’s directed to you.

-You may realize there was something you heard already, but you pushed it aside for what you felt like you SHOULD do.
-Tune in and unleash your inner Confucius – we all have one.
+Don’t push aside a little ‘aha’ for what you feel like you SHOULD do. (more requirements on yourself – sound familiar?
+Instead, tune in and unleash your inner Confucius – we all have one.

 So what about the critical voice you left, mouse-sized, in the sound proof box in your imagination?

-What you’ll find is that by proactively changing your focus to your intuition, the critical voice will get quieter and quieter over time.
+What you’ll find is that by proactively changing your focus to your intuition, and it’s version of truth, the critical voice will get quieter and quieter over time.

 Now you move forward into action.
-Take a moment to thank your Inner Confucius (aka your intuition, spirit or higher self) for giving you insight, and decide where to go from here.
+Take a moment to thank your intuition (or spirit or higher self) for giving you insight, and decide where to go from here.

 What action you will take as a result of this learning that you discovered?
 Try it out!